nmpowell/carbon-intensity-forecast-tracking/README.md

 ![CI forecast error distribution](./charts/national_ci_forecast_error_distribution.png)

 By comparing with the [published numerical bands](./data/artifacts/ci_index_numerical_bands.csv) representing the CI index, we can decide the magnitude of acceptable error.
 For example, [to cross two bands (from low to high)](.data/artifacts/ci_index_numerical_band_error_scales.csv) in 2023 requires an error of at least 81 $gCO_2/kWh$.
+Given the Normal distribution fits the data quite well, the chance of seeing an error this large is (as of this writing) around 0.34%.

+If we check the CI forecast at a given time (via an app or the API directly), and making some assumptions about the independence of the forecasts, the chances of seeing a large enough error to cross two bands (in either direction) is reasonably small.

 Note that the bands narrow and their upper bounds reduce, year on year, to 2030.

-If we check the CI forecast at a given time (via an app or the API directly), and making some assumptions about the independence of the forecasts, the chances of seeing a large enough error to cross two bands (in either direction) is reasonably small.
+To cross from the middle of one band to the adjacent band naturally requires a smaller error, and this is correspondingly more likely.
+In 2023, to cross from mid-low to moderate, or mid-moderate to high, would require an error of only about 40 $gCO_2/kWh$, with a probability of about 14%.

 #### Error magnitudes and their probabilities